Posts may be sponsored. Post contains affiliate links. I may be compensated if you make a purchase using my link.

-There used to be nothing but gray walls in this once derelict Miami neighbourhood.
+There were nothing but gray walls in this once derelict Miami neighborhood.
 That was before the late developer Tony Goldman had a bright idea.
-He saw these blank gray walls as canvases, with the opportunity to bring life back to the region.
-The concept of Wynwood Walls was centered around street art.
+He saw these blank gray walls as canvases, with an opportunity to bring life back to the region.
+The concept of Wynwood Walls Miami is centered around street art.

 After the opening of Wynwood Walls, Goldman further expanded the project by constructing Wynwood Doors.
 A plot of land next to Wynwood Walls was claimed as the site, formerly a garbage dump.
 It is now a beautiful park with trees and boulders.
 Surrounding the park, there are metal roll-down gates that serve as additional canvases for more street art.
 The gates can be rolled up to reveal more art on the walls behind them, depending on the mood or setting.
 These roll-down gates are reminiscent of subway cars or trains, which have historically provided great surfaces for graffiti painters to create their art.

 Furthermore, the art has expanded outside of the fenced off zone.
 Dubbed “Outside the Walls”, there are many more buildings throughout the entire neighborhood that have been decorated with colorful street art.
 Don’t limit yourself to staying within Wynwood Walls.
 Be sure to wander around these side streets and alleyways, spotting even more works by talented local graffiti artists.
 It’s definitely a good idea to leave the car behind – these city blocks are best explored by foot.